 Burgeoning pools of capital across the Islamic world include institutional investors with Shariah-compliant mandates.
 Some of these players mirror institutions in conventional finance, such as venture capital funds.
 Others, like takaful, are unique to the Islamic world.
 Many are active cross-border investors because of the comparatively small size of their local economies.

-Islam and the Caribbean may seem like a peculiar pairing.
-There are, however, some 400,000 Muslims practicing their faith across the region.
-The largest groups are resident in Trinidad, Guyana, and Suriname.
+Islam and the Caribbeans seem like a peculiar pairing.
+There are, however, some 400,000 Muslims across the region.
+The largest groups reside in Trinidad, Guyana, and Suriname.
 Islam was originally brought to the region by slaves and indentured servants from Africa and Asia; its early footing was tenuous as colonial powers imposed their Christian heritage on these workers.

-The shift from multilateralism to bilateralism has caused economic diplomacy to stumble.
-Instead of using finance and trade to harmonize viewpoints, some leaders are weaponizing them.
+A shift from multilateralism to bilateralism has caused economic diplomacy to stumble.
+Instead of using finance and trade to harmonize viewpoints, some leaders weaponize them.
 This approach may be an extension of strongman politics, which will mitigate itself over time.
-Or it could lead to deeper fractures in the international order, with unpredictable and degraded outcomes.
+Or it could lead to deeper fractures in the international order, with degraded outcomes.

 Muslim travelers prioritize halal food and prayer facilities when structuring their itineraries.
 Meeting those requirements is now easier with mobile apps and internet-based research, but the faithful are still frustrated outside of the Muslim world.
 The hospitality industry increasingly caters to these requirements.
 Muslim-friendly hotels, for instance, are alcohol-free.

-Some entrepreneurs building their businesses ascribe to faith principles outlined in the Quran.
-That angle impacts both their working environment and product offerings.
-While a halal approach may limit potential funding and monetization strategies, it also can define the market for goods and services more precisely.
+Some entrepreneurs ascribe to faith principles outlined in the Quran.
+That angle impacts their working environments and product offerings.
+While a halal approach may limit funding and monetization strategies, it also can define the market for goods and services more precisely.
 Halal ventures are prominent in the Islamic world because of proximity to like-minded capital sources.

 Understanding others’ religion strengthens social empathy.
 As Abrahamic faiths, Judaism, Christianity, and Islam have more in common, than not.
 Yet our cultures focus intently on the differences, breeding skepticism and nurturing violence.
-Political expediency may exacerbate conflicts.
-The ability to charitably explore divergences in belief is a form of communication art that seems to be lost in modernity.
+The ability to charitably explore divergences in belief is a form of communication art that may be lost in modernity.

 Attire in the Islamic world is based on concepts of modesty and humility.
 Aside from basic guidelines on coverage, the Quran says little about clothing.
-The debate on Islamic style—either nurturing oppression or fostering empowerment—lingers because many Western voices define Muslim fashion solely by the hijab or burqa.
-This narrow viewpoint runs counter to widespread opportunity.
+The debate on Islamic style—either nurturing oppression or fostering empowerment—lingers because many Western voices define Muslim fashion by the hijab or burqa.
+This rigid viewpoint runs counter to broad commercial opportunity.

-Shariah-compliant investments extend across the breadth of the allocation spectrum.
+Shariah-compliant investments extend across the allocation spectrum.
 Levying or benefiting from interest is forbidden; some considerations are haram because of their speculative qualities.
-Geography itself is not a qualification.
+Geography itself is not a qualification or constraint.
 In Muslim-dominant nations, there can be both halal and haram alternatives within established sectors, such as banking and finance.

 The Islamic banking industry is an integral part of the global financial system.
 During its growth spurt in the first decade of this century, the industry was fueled in Southeast Asia by government-induced restructuring and in the Middle East by oil-sourced liquidity.
-The sector has been a magnet for faith affinity in everyday affairs.
+The sector is a magnet for faith affinity.
 Strengths in retail banking support strategies to grow wholesale efforts.